 Project Baselines Help Project Managers Avoid These Problems

-Not having a project baseline can be detrimental to a project.
-A project baseline helps project managers avoid these problems.
-Project baselines are helpful in avoiding inadequate resources.
+Not having a baseline can be detrimental to a project.
+A baseline helps project managers avoid these problems.
+Baselines are helpful in avoiding inadequate resources.
 They are similar to plans and schedules; project managers can use them to get the right resources to the site on time.
 This, in turn, prevents schedule delays and other issues with resource issues.

 Baselines are also a good way to enforce proper change management.
 Proper change management involves tracking and managing all changes and change orders.
 Project baselines are a great way to determine the outcome from those changes.
 A project manager should know what the original baselines were and what the expected outcome of the changes.
 From there they can determine if the changes were effective and if it is a good way to adjust the project.
 This data is especially important since it can be used to prevent similar issues in future projects.